Spiritual Resources > the Bible > Bible Study: Listening and Learning.

 The Spirit may have led them to understandings you'd never have thought of.
 Or they might not have been influenced by the same political or cultural climate as you.
 The Spirit worked through the Bible to build and shape the faith community and the people in it.
 That tells us something about where the Spirit is taking us (and you) today.

 Next, God gave you the ability to think for yourself.
 You can reason, figure things out, research, probe, and question.
 Use science, history, sociology, physics, and psychology.
+This is by its nature partly made from logic, and partly from a world view you already have.
 Use what you've learned over the years.
-The Spirit can work through your thinking.
+The Spirit can work through your thinking, and change or strengthen it.
 When Scripture is training the mind, that Scripturally-shaped mind is then set free to more fully understand the Testaments.